-The Plan is subject to approval by the Elected Members of the local authority, following public consultation and engagement.
-It must be adopted by the Elected Members of the local authority within a timeframe of 12 months of notification by the Minister, i.e. by 23rd February 2024.
-Climate Action.
-Of particular interest was the feedback and suggestions from the Kilkenny Public Participation Network (PPN), provided during a workshop about climate change (31st March 2021), as part of the National Dialogue on Climate Action initiative.
+The Plan is subject to approval by the Elected Members of the Local Authority, following public consultation and engagement.
+It must be adopted by the Elected Members of the Local Authority within a timeframe of 12 months of notification by the Minister, i.e. by 23rd February 2024.